Being a Caregiver

 - Try to keep thorough appointment notes from the start.
 Keeping a record

-of what you’ve been told can help you cut down on miscommunication
+of what your loved one has been told can help you cut down on miscommunication,

 - Ask questions.
-We are here to help you understand the illness, treatment
+We are here to help you and your loved one understand the

-- Keeping the same journal or notebook for notes during the appointment will
+- Keep the same journal or notebook for notes during your loved one’s

-Don’t forget to take care of yourself.
-This often gets overlooked,
+Don’t forget to take care of yourself as well as the patient.
+This

-- Keep yourself healthy.
-By going to your own checkups, take any prescribed
+- Physically – By going to your own checkups, take any prescribed medications

-medications you’re on, eating healthy meals, getting enough rest,
+you’re on, eating healthy meals, getting enough rest, exercising

-exercising and making time to relax, you are doing yourself and your loved
+and making time to relax, you are doing yourself and your loved one a favor.

-Understand your feelings.
-It’s common to feel stressed and overwhelmed
+Mentally – Understand your feelings.
+It’s common to feel stressed

-at this time.
-Like your loved one, you may feel angry, sad, or worried.
+and overwhelmed at this time.
+Like your loved one, you may feel angry,

 a counselor, chaplain or social worker.